 I have a checking account with my bank.
 Do I have to produce identifying information to open a loan account?

-Under the original proposal you would have had to do that.
-The final Rule says a bank need not prove the identity of an existing customer as long as the bank is “reasonably” satisfied that it knows who you are.
+A bank need not prove the identity of an existing customer as long as the bank is “reasonably” satisfied that it knows who you are.

 Does the CIP Rule apply when I purchase travelers checks?

 The bank may have a policy of checking identification for some transactions, but it is not required by the CIP Rule.
 Also, if the transaction is over a certain dollar amount, other regulations may require the bank to report the transaction to the appropriate government agency.
 Some transactions need not be reported to the government, but must be noted by the bank for future review by auditors.
-See Part 8 below for examples of transactions that trigger special reporting and recording requirements.

 I am one of several people in my company authorized to sign checks on the company’s account.
 Is my personal identifying information required?

-However, the CIP Rule leaves it up to the bank to decide when additional steps are necessary to identify a customer that is not an individual.
+The CIP Rule leaves it up to the bank to decide when additional steps are necessary to identify a customer that is not an individual.
 This may include gathering information about signatories.
 In other words, the CIP Rule does not require personal identifying information from people authorized to use business accounts, but the bank’s own procedures may require it.